walshbr/walshbr.github.io/source/_posts/2016-12-12-ripper-dataset.markdown

 **Download**

-Write walshb@wlu.edu for download rights to this dataset.
+The dataset can be downloaded [here](https://wlu.box.com/s/vfywfpwrivpb7iqc681mzu42tqjez0q9).
+Write walshb@wlu.edu if you have any problems accessing the dataset.
 This work falls under a [cc by-nc license](https://creativecommons.org/licenses/by-nc/2.0/).
 Anyone can use this data under these terms, but they must acknowledge, both in name and through hyperlink, [Casebook: Jack the Ripper](http://casebook.org/press_reports/) as the original source of the data.

 **Description**